ripmge/mgs/readme.md

 - `/dev/kvm` does not grant host filesystem access by itself.
 Host file access depends on bind mounts, named volumes, and exposed block devices.
 - VM code still runs as guest code mediated by the host kernel and KVM.
-- CPU, RAM, and disk IO exhaustion are realistic risks without Docker resource limits.
+- CPU, RAM, and disk IO exhaustion are a potential threat without Docker resource limits.
-- Kernel escape bugs in KVM, vhost-net, tun/tap, or related networking paths are the main isolation risk.
+- Kernel escape bugs in KVM, vhost-net, tun/tap, or related networking paths are your main risk in regards to isolation.
 - Routing or bridging the lab network into a real LAN is the most practical operational footgun.